 Cement board, regardless of brand, is most commonly used in 3 x 5-foot sheets, and 1/4-inch, 1/2-inch, and 5/8-inch thicknesses are available.
 A 3 x 5 panel of 1/4-inch cement board weights about 30 pounds; a 1/2-inch sheet, 36 to 44 pounds.
 Larger, 4 x 8-foot panels are also available, but the heavy weight makes them hard to manage for DIYers.

 Use gloves when handling cement board panels, as the edges are sharp.
 Be cautious when moving or transporting the panels, since it is easy to break or crack them.
 Bring a helper along when buying cement board to prevent damage.

-- Floors: 1/4 inch minimum thickness is needed, but thicker panels are also fine.
+- Floors: A 1/4 -nch minimum thickness is needed, but thicker panels are also fine.

 All available at major home improvement stores, popular brands of cement board include:

-- HardieBacker: Imprinted with a 1 inch by 1 inch grid for easier tile-setting, James Hardie Industries' HardieBacker is 90% Portland cement and sand, with a patented MoldBlock additive.
+- HardieBacker: Imprinted with a 1 x 1 -inch grid for easier tile-setting, James Hardie Industries' HardieBacker is 90% Portland cement and sand, with a patented MoldBlock additive.

 - Durock: USG's Durock tends to run lighter than equally sized HardieBacker.

-- Denshield: From Georgia-Pacific, DenShield is a two-in-one product, combining cement board and waterproof membrane.
-Although DenSheild works in dry applications, it makes more economical sense to confine it to wet applications due to the membrane.
+- DenShield: From Georgia-Pacific, DenShield is a two-in-one product, combining cement board and waterproof membrane.
+Although DenSheild works in dry applications, it is more expensive so should be confined to wet applications.